Observation of superradiant bursts in a cascaded quantum system

 In our experiment, we measure the normalized second-order correlation function of this heterodyne signal.
 We average over the relative phase between local oscillator and the signal field, $\theta_\text{LO}$, since the latter is not stabilized and drifts randomly on the time scale of the repetition period of our measurements.
 Due to these random drifts, there is no interference term in Eq.~(\ref{eq:P_D}) since it averages to zero.
 Using the definitions in Eqs.~(\ref{eq:definition_gs}), we obtain the normalized second-order autocorrelation function of the heterodyne signal,

-Note that, since we drive the atomic ensemble on resonance, we asssume that $g^{(1)}$ is real, which is confirmed by our theoretical model.
+Here, $g^{(1)}$ and $g^{(2)}$ refer to the first- and second-order coherence functions of the signal field $\hat a(t)$, as defined above.
 Since, for the experimental parameters in our experiment, \mbox{$P_\text{LO}\gg\sqrt{P(t)P(t+\tau)}$}, we neglect the last term that includes the contribution of $g^{(2)}(t,\tau)$ such that we are left with

 Here, we have introduced the maximum visibility of $V_\text{max}(t, \tau)$.

 The second-order correlation function of our heterodyne signal is thus given by the first-order correlation function of the signal field $a(t)$, oscillating at $\omega_\text{LO}$.
 We extract both $g_D^{(2)}(t,\tau)$ and $V_\text{max}(t, \tau)$ from our measurements and infer the following quantity from our data: